iozsaygi/iozsaygi.github.io/_posts/2024-03-17-Writing-a-simple-main-thread-dispatcher-in-Unity.md

 ---
 layout: post
-title: Writing a simple main thread dispatcher
+title: Writing a simple main thread dispatcher in Unity
 description: Creating a very simple but useful main thread dispatcher in the Unity engine.
 tags:
   - Unity